ShaikhMusharif/Forklore/README.md

-Folklore - An Android App
+Folklore - An Android Food App